Qlbbl1111/Hazbin-Bot/README.md

 Images:
 ~gif
-*Returns a random Hazbin Hotel gif or image from the [qlbbl api](https://github.com/Qlbbl1111/Qlbbl-API).*
+*Returns a random Hazbin Hotel gif or image from the [Qlbbl-API](https://github.com/Qlbbl1111/Qlbbl-API).*